 As before, it’s up to the each local store to create the excitement for their customer base.
 You know your market best and what approach will work for you and your customers.

-Here are some tips and tricks for how to make your Local Yarn Store day successful in 2020 even during COVID-19.
+Here are some tips and tricks for how to make your Local Yarn Store day successful, even during COVID-19.

 Hold a socially distanced event outside — Perhaps in the parking lot, on the street, or in a nearby park.
 Think of anywhere outside that can be safe.